J. G. Brill Company: Bullet interurban cars

 The lines that operated interurban passenger cars recognized in the mid-1920s that they needed faster, quieter, more power-efficient equipment.
 Until then, the wooden and most of the steel interurban cars were large, sat high, and were heavy.
 Streetcars were slow, noisy, and clumsy to operate using the motor controller "stand" of the time.
 Car manufacturers such as Cincinnati Car Company (who already in 1922 made a lightweight, albeit slow, interurban), St. Louis Car Company, Pullman, and Brill worked to design equipment for a better ride at high speed, improved passenger comfort, and reduced power consumption.
 This particularly involved designing low-level trucks (bogies) able to handle rough track at speed.
 Brill, in conjunction with Westinghouse and General Electric, worked on a new interurban design and on a new streetcar design (the PCC).

 The interurban design result was the aluminum-and-steel, wind-tunnel-developed, slope-roof "Bullet" multiple-unit cars, the first of which were purchased in 1931 by the Philadelphia and Western Railroad, a third-rail line running from 69th Street Upper Darby to Norristown in the Philadelphia region.
 This line still runs as SEPTA's Norristown High Speed Line.
 The Bullets could attain speeds as high as 92 mph.
 They were very successful, and operated until the 1980s, but Brill sold few others.
 Only the central New York state interurban Fonda, Johnstown, and Gloversville Railroad ordered Bullets, albeit a single-ended, single-unit "trolley-ized" version.
 Five were procured in mid-Depression 1932 for passenger business that was rapidly declining.
 In 1936, the closing FJ&G sold these Bullets to the Bamberger Railroad in Utah, which ran them in high-speed service between Salt Lake City and Ogden until the mid-1950s.

-Three of the SEPTA Bullet cars are now at the Seashore Trolley Museum; one is at the Electric City Trolley Museum in Scranton; one is at the Rockhill Trolley Museum in Orbisonia, Pennsylvania; one is at the National Museum of Transportation in St. Louis, Missouri; and one is at the Pennsylvania Trolley Museum in Washington, Pennsylvania.
+Three of the SEPTA Bullet cars are now at the Seashore Trolley Museum.
+One is at the Electric City Trolley Museum in Scranton.
+The only operational Bullet car, No. 205, may be ridden at the Rockhill Trolley Museum in Orbisonia, Pennsylvania.
+One was at the National Museum of Transportation in St. Louis, Missouri, but was scrapped.
+One is at the Pennsylvania Trolley Museum in Washington, Pennsylvania.
 A Bamberger Bullet is in the Southern California Railway Museum in Perris, California, and another has been preserved by the Utah State Railroad Museum.
 A third is a part of a restaurant building in Springville, Utah, but is barely recognizable as a Bullet.

-Brill also manufactured the Pack Howitzer 75 mm cannon for the U.S. Military during the years between World Wars I and II.
+Brill also manufactured the Pack Howitzer 75 mm cannon for the U.S. Military during the years between WWI and WWII.